 The Home Office has created an Employer Toolkit to equip businesses with the tools and information to support EU citizens and their families to apply to the EU Settlement Scheme.

-Here’s a link to share with any of your employees who are EU citizens who need to register under the Settlement Scheme and also details here of the Assisted Digital Service for those that don’t have the appropriate access, skills or confidence to complete the form.
+Here’s a link to share with any of your employees who are EU citizens who need to register under the Settlement Scheme, and there are details here of the Assisted Digital Service for those that don’t have the appropriate access, skills or confidence to complete the form.

 HM Revenue and Customs (HMRC) has produced a special EU Exit edition of its Employer Bulletin.
 This highlights arrangements for UK employers who send workers to the EU, EEA or Switzerland in the event of a no-deal Brexit.